conjure-up/conjure-up/README.md

 > Xenial and above

+We use snap's for packaging and installation, as of snapd 2.11 the following needs to be run

 ```
 $ sudo dpkg-reconfigure -p medium lxd
 $ lxc finger
 $ sudo snap install conjure-up --devmode
+$ sudo snap connect conjure-up:firewall-control ubuntu-core:firewall-control
+$ sudo snap connect conjure-up:network-control ubuntu-core:network-control
+$ sudo systemctl start snap.conjure-up.bridge.service
 ```

+These steps are required primarily for the **OpenStack** on a single machine case where we need access to a custom bridge for our deployment to function correctly.

 # how to use